 Virginia Cantillon for helping get the funding application shipshape and for upping the ambition in applying for additional funds to commission a bronze bust of Gaelic Ireland’s answer to Charles Dickens.
 And we are very glad that she did for as you can see from the result below, sculptor Seamus Connolly of Kilbaha Gallery has outdone himself in capturing an tAthair Peadar’s likeness in bronze.
 Never again can people visit Castlelyons churchyard and leave none the wiser about the three historic figures buried there.
 In an tAthair Peadar’s case, you need only look at the bronze bust of him near his grave for a vivid sense of the man in life.

 James Ronayne, Seamus Geary and Castlelyons Community Council for helping to cover some of the cost of the bronze bust.
 Their involvement shows the commitment to preserving heritage in Castlelyons.

 Marie Murphy for casting her editor’s eye over these pages and taking many of the photographs that feature therein.

 Austin Bovenizer at Bovenizer Design for doing a superb job in designing and making the info board.

 And, last but not least, where would we be without my co-author (and mother!)
-Eilís Uí Bhriain: if she hadn’t taken an interest in stories of the “priest in his long black coat and hat” who used to go for walks up our road, I don’t think I ever would have given much thought to how a literary trailblazer in the early days of modern Irish wrote all his books not a mile from where I grew up.
+Eilís Uí Bhriain: if she hadn’t taken an interest in stories of the “priest in his long black coat and hat” who used to go for walks up our road, I don’t think I ever would have given much thought to the literary pioneer who wrote all his books not a mile from where I grew up.
 In terms of keeping alive the flame that is the faint memory of him in the parish, this project has her name written all over it.